 2. Blocking mats

 You can use any children’s foam mats for blocking, but buying ones designed for knitters gives you some handy extra features.
 These mats from KnitIQ are marked with grid lines for more precise results, plus they’re extra thick to accommodate longer pins, and come with a useful storage bag.

 T pins are a great choice for blocking, as the wide heads are easy to handle and don’t get lost in chunkier knits.
 KnitPro’s pins come in a pack of 50 and can also be used with their blocking wires for blocking large, delicate items such as lace shawls.

 A good-quality iron is an essential tool for pressing your projects.
-This one from Morphy Richards heats up quickly and has a 400ml water tank for up to 17 minutes of steaming – plenty of time to block even the biggest knits!
+This one from Morphy Richards heats up quickly and has a variable steam function that enables you to adjust the humidity, direction and power of the steam.

 5. Tape measure

-Check that your knitted pieces are the right size with Clover’s Spring Tape Measure, which automatically retracts.
+Check that your knitted pieces are the right size with Korbond’s Retractable 150cm tape measure.
 It has both metric and imperial measurements, and is made from fibre glass, so there’s no danger of stretching it and getting an inaccurate result.

 Buy a Korbond tape measure from Amazon.

 These 10cm embroidery scissors from Fiskars are an ideal size to keep in your knitting bag, and their fine tip makes it easy to cut yarn ends precisely.
 The specially designed handle means they can be used by both left and right handers.